bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/machine_learning.md

 means experience modifies the internal model.

-The representation becomes part of the adaptive process.
+The representation itself becomes part of the adaptive process.

 ---